apache/pulsar/site2/docs/getting-started-concepts-and-architecture.md

 To each tenant in a Pulsar instance you can assign:

 * An [authorization](security-authorization.md) scheme
-* The set of {% popover clusters %} to which the tenant's configuration applies
+* The set of [clusters](reference-terminology.md#cluster) to which the tenant's configuration applies

 ### Namespaces